thecoshman/thecoshman.github.com/_posts/ksp/2000-01-31-RemoteTech.markdown

 This mod integrates with the tech tree, unlocking a nice progression of transmitters with more range and better efficiency.

 Frankly, it feels like cheating to *not* use this mod!

+Sadly, whilst the code for this mod is free to use, the art assets are not, and so I am not able to include it directly in my pack.
+I strongly advise you do download and add it though.